-Patsy Lorraine Adams “Patsy L. Adams” was born in Jersey City, New Jersey to Joseph and Clarice Judge.
-Patsy L. Adams is the best-selling author of “The Lighter Side of Darkness” She is the youngest of three girls.
-Ms. Adams was raised on a supportive foundation.
-“My parents always encouraged us and enforced the idea that we could be anything we chose to be.”
-Her parents were strong, loving, and Christian parents.
-“They both had a strong work ethic.
-They also valued family and stressed the importance of maintaining close family relationships.”
+Patsy Lorraine Adams, “Patsy L. Adams”, was born in Jersey City, New Jersey, to Joseph and Clarice Judge.
+Patsy L. Adams is the best-selling author of “The Lighter Side of Darkness”.
+She is the youngest of three girls.
+Ms. Adams was raised with a supportive foundation.
+“My parents always encouraged us and enforced the idea that my sisters and I could be anything we chose to be,” she said.
+Her Christian parents were strong and loving, and they both had a strong work ethic.
+They valued family above all others and stressed the importance of maintaining close family relationships.”

-Growing up, Patsy loved fiction mysteries.
-Nancy Drew was her favorite heroine.
-“At an early age, my older sister, who was six years my senior, took me with her to the neighborhood library while she did her homework.
-Once I learned to read and could comprehend what I was reading I feel in love with the who, the what, and the how of a great mystery novel.”
-John Grisham is her favorite author.
-His literary works in some ways inspired her to write.
-“I grew up on Agatha Christie; I still watch her mysteries on YouTube.
-I still have paperbacks of Ellery Queen mysteries.”
+Growing up, Patsy loved fiction mysteries; Nancy Drew was her favorite heroine.
+Patsy disclosed that, “At an early age, my older sister, who was six years my senior, often took me with her to the neighborhood library while she did her homework.
+Once I learned to read and could comprehend what I was reading, I fell in love with the who, the what, and the how of a great mystery novel.
+I grew up loving Agatha Christie, and I still watch her mysteries on YouTube.
+I even have old paperbacks of Ellery Queen mysteries.
+But John Grisham is my favorite author, and his literary works, in some ways, inspired me to write.”

-Although she is from Jersey City, she now calls California home where she resides with her children.
-She moved to Southern California with her husband and her son in 1969.
+Although she originated from Jersey City, she moved to Southern California with her husband and her son in 1969, where she now resides with her children, grandchildren and her sister.
 Before she was an author, she worked 33 years for The Community Redevelopment Agency.
-There she rebuilt many parts of the city of Los Angeles.
-“I would say the creation of something from raw materials had many similarities with my writing.
-It affords me the opportunity to use ‘raw’ words and turning them into stories that people can enjoy and experience as well.”
-She retired from her job in 2004 and was able to devote herself to writing ever since.
+There she helped to rebuild many parts of the city of Los Angeles.
+Patsy revealed that the experience of creating something from raw materials has many similarities to her writing.
+“It afforded me the opportunity to use ‘raw’ words and turn them into stories that could take people to places in their imaginations that they could not otherwise go”, she said.
+Patsy retired from her job in 2004 and has been able to devote herself to writing ever since.

-Patsy L. Adams admitted that once her book was finished that she had writer’s remorse.
-“I couldn’t sleep.
-My readers contacted me and said they enjoyed [the book] and they literally couldn’t wait to read the sequel.
-My anxieties and fears left, and I was overjoyed.”
 Not knowing whether or not your work is good enough to be published is Patsy’s least favorite part of being an author.
-“When you are creating a story, it’s like carrying a baby in your womb.
-Then when your work is finally published, it’s like giving birth to something you’ve waited so long for.”
-To get inspired, Patsy watches a lot of mysteries movie.
-She would imagine how she would change the script to bring a different outcome.
+“When you are creating a story,” she said, “it’s like carrying a baby in your womb.
+Then, when your work is finally published, it’s like giving birth to something you’ve waited so long for.”
+Patsy L. Adams admitted that once her book was finished she had writer’s remorse.
+“I couldn’t sleep,” she said.
+“However, when my readers contacted me and said how much they loved the book, and that they literally couldn’t wait to read the sequel, my anxieties and fears dissipated, and I was overjoyed.”
+Patsy’s inspiration and motivation comes from watching a myriad of mystery movies.
+She imagines how she would change the script to bring about a different outcome.